Procreate 5 is here with its shiny new brush studio, improved animation tools and (in theory), Photoshop brush support.

 Definitely.
 Your existing brushes will work exactly how they always have.
 There's nothing you need to do and your brushes should be right where you left them once you update to Procreate 5.

-Update: All Procreate brushes have been updated with Procreate 5 features as of Jan 09 2020.
+Update: All TGTS Procreate brushes have been updated with new features specifically designed for Procreate 5 as of Jan 09 2020.

 Can I import my True Grit Photoshop brushes into Procreate?